SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

-3. do while loop - Unlike the for or while loops, a do while loop guarantees that the code block will execute at least once, even if the condition is initially false.
+3. Do while loop:

+Unlike the for or while loops, a do while loop guarantees that the code block will execute at least once, even if the condition is initially false.
 The structure of a do while loop is as follows.
 The code block is executed first, then the condition is checked.
 If the condition is true, the loop continues and the code block is executed again.
 If the condition is false, the loop terminates.

 ```js
 // statement